Announcements & Resources

 Penn ended the COVID-19 suspension on all domestic and international Penn-affiliated travel and moved to restricted status.
 For all Penn-affiliated travel occurring on or after May 18th, 2021, a COVID-19 vaccination is required.
 This applies to both domestic and international travel, unless an exception has been granted for medical or religious reasons.

 - 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or

 - 2 weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine

-Visit Penn's Travel Guidelines and Procedures for more details.
+Visit Penn's Heightened Risk Travel page for more details.
 In addition, The University of Pennsylvania continues to follow Center for Disease Control (CDC) and US Department of State (DOS) health and security travel guidance.